Poison In The System

 Lawyers for both Hermitage and Legal & General have accused the authorities of a cover-up.
 Browder has also attacked the British government for failing to investigate the flow of the illicit funds from the $230 million fraud into London banks, and he has alleged that $30 million of the money stolen from Hermitage’s taxes ended up in Britain.

 US intelligence officials told BuzzFeed News they, too, believed Britain had decided to turn a blind eye.
 One official said the police had “botched” the investigation, because “they did not immediately suspect foul play, even though Perepilichnyy was high-profile and in the Kremlin's crosshairs”.
 A second official offered a possible explanation for the government's apathy.
-“As to whether this might have been a case of ‘look the other way because Russians invest in real estate and property,’ I would just say follow the money,” he said.
+“As to whether this might have been a case of ‘look the other way because Russians invest in real estate and property’, I would just say follow the money,” he said.
 “Where did it end up?”

 Got a tip?
 You can email tips@buzzfeed.com.
 To learn how to reach us securely, go to tips.buzzfeed.com.